-That being said, there are still stark gendered differences in business performance.
-In short, women continue to be underestimated at many junctures in their careers.
-Despite harmful and incorrect stereotypes, companies founded and operated by women tend to outperform their projections, as well as outperform those started by men.
+That being said, there are still stark gendered differences in business performance and opportunity.
+Despite incredible progress, women continue to be underestimated at many junctures in their careers.
+Yet, study after study shows that female-led companies tend to outperform projections — and often exceed the performance of their male-led counterparts.

-Here are the top reasons why women-owned businesses succeed, and what you need to know about the current market.
+Here are the top reasons why women-owned businesses succeed, and what today’s market can learn from them.

 Women Are Undervalued

-These metrics show that despite the crucial role of women in the workforce, they continue to be undervalued by investors.
+Despite their growing role in the workforce, female entrepreneurs and women in leadership continue to be undervalued by investors.

 Women Generally Deliver Better Results

-In fact, despite receiving less than half the funding, women-owned businesses generate more revenue on average than those founded by men.
-The average company founded or cofounded by women generates $730,000, compared to $662,000 for male-founded companies – and again, with fewer resources.
+Despite receiving less than half the capital, women-owned businesses generate more revenue on average than those founded by men.
+Companies founded or co-founded by women generate an average of $730,000, compared to $662,000 for male-founded companies — and they do it with fewer resources.

-That amounts to women-owned companies producing 78 cents per dollar invested, and male-owned companies producing just 31 cents.
+That translates to women-owned companies producing 78 cents per dollar invested, compared to just 31 cents for male-founded companies.

 The reasons for the disparity likely include that women’s presentations are more likely to receive pushback.
 Men are more likely to overstate projections and oversell their ideas.